Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 You should have completed the [Hello World project](../helloworld.md) before starting this tutorial.
 We use Hello World as the base for this and other Golden Path modules.

+## Open your Hello World project

+1. Open Unity Hub.
+1. Select `Hello World` from the list of projects displayed.

 ## Adding Scripts to Hello World

-This section will add some scripts to Hello World which will contain the new features we will be covering in the tutorial.
+This section adds some scripts to Hello World that contain the new features covered in the tutorial.
 1. Click the **Assets** folder.
-1. Create a new Folder and call it **Scripts**.
+2. Create a new Folder and call it **Scripts**.

 ### Adding the `HelloWorldPlayer.cs` script